 That I could forget the mockers and insults!

 That I could forget the trickling tears and the blows of the bludgeons and hammers!

 That I could look with a separate look on my own crucifixion and bloody crowning.

-How often are you on the verge of making a usual mistake?
+How often do you find yourself on the verge of the usual mistake?